With “travel the world” topping New Year’s resolutions list year after year, now might be the best time to book that trip you’ve been saving for.

 Are you ready to cross borders and travel the world?

-These trips are a fun way to learn more about yourself and world around you, while giving back in a way that really matters.
-Remember, when you’re considering a trip, think of it as an educational experience.
+These trips are a fun way to learn more about yourself and world around you while giving back in a way that matters.

 Immerse yourself in the experience, expect the unexpected, trust your intuition, and be prepared to learn just how adventurous and resourceful you are!